mountainkidai/rfSEClub/Programming/python/017_global_keyword_usage.md

 # 017 Global Keyword Usage

 The `global` keyword in Python allows a function to modify a global variable, overriding the default behavior of creating a local variable with the same name.
-For young scientists in the rfSE Club, understanding the `global` keyword is key to managing shared data across functions in scientific programs, such as tracking experiment counts or shared resources.
+For students in the rfSE Club, understanding the `global` keyword is key to managing shared data across functions in scientific programs, such as tracking experiment counts or shared resources.

 ## Global Variables